 Working Papers

-I study how parents perceive the uncertainty of the returns to investment in the child development process and how this uncertainty impacts their actual investment in children.
-To do so, I develop an elicitation procedure of parental subjective belief distributions about the technology of skill production and their subjective investment costs that is guided by a model of parental investment.
-I collect data using this procedure and extend existing measurement error correction methods that are necessary with belief estimation.
-I show that parents hold downward-biased mean beliefs about the returns to investment.
+A growing body of research measures and subsequently accounts for how parents perceive the average returns to investment in the child development process and how this uncertainty impacts their actual investment in children.
+This paper moves this research beyond the mean and is the first to allow for uncertainty in parental beliefs.
+I first develop and collect an elicitation procedure of parental subjective belief distributions concerning the technology of skill production and their subjective investment costs that is guided by a model of parental investment.
+Second, I extend existing measurement error correction methods that are required with belief estimation.
+I show that there is a significant amount of heterogeneity in parental beliefs and ignoring this can overstate the importance of socio-economic background in explaining parental investment.
+Parents hold downward-biased mean beliefs about the returns to investment.
 Moreover, parents who have higher mean beliefs also hold lower levels of uncertainty about their beliefs.
 Both mean beliefs and uncertainty correlate with actual investment measures.
 Finally, I estimate a model of parental investment with reference-dependent preferences and show that even though parents hold low mean beliefs, they have a strong incentive to invest if their child is at risk of experiencing a developmental delay.

 One Says Goodbye, Another Says Hello: Turnover and Compensation in the Early Care and Education Sector - with Flavio Cunha; [NBER Working Paper 31869]; Submitted